midlantica/LovelyBunchOfCoconuts/content/quotes/eternal-vigilance-is-the-price-of-liberty.md

 ---
-title: "Eternal vigilance is the price of liberty"
+title: 'Eternal vigilance is the price of liberty'
 ---

 ## "Eternal vigilance is the price of liberty."